chenqiuyuan/chenqiuyuan.github.io/index.md

 Documentation is one of the most important artifacts in software engineering.
 However, it is often not drawn attentioned.

+As a Ph.D. candidate, I am often bothered by "what's your research topic" for the laymen.
+I decide to draw a picture.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).